jspsych/jsPsych/docs/plugins/jspsych-maxdiff.md

 # jspsych-maxdiff plugin

 The maxdiff plugin displays a table with rows of alternatives to be endorsed, typically as 'most' or 'least' on a particular criteria (e.g. importance, preference, similarity).
-The subject responds by selecting one radio button corresponding to an alternative in both the left and right response columns.
+The participant responds by selecting one radio button corresponding to an alternative in both the left and right response columns.
 The same alternative cannot be endorsed on both the left and right response columns (e.g. 'most' and 'least') simultaneously.

 ## Parameters